 Scriptwriting

 Writing your script is the first step to video projects, whether it’s an explainer video, a live-action video, a motion graphics video, or a whiteboard animation video.
 In order to write your script, you must first create an outline.
 How this structure will look depends on the type of educational video production you’re creating.
+Before outlining, define clear learning objectives for each video to ensure the content stays focused and measurable.
+For best results, write a clear, conversational script and maintain a pace of about 130 words per minute.
 If this is an explainer or product video, a typical outline for a video script would usually have the following components:

 If you’re creating educational video content for higher education, for example, you’ll want to: